MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up.md

 ## Sign up a user

 To sign up a user using the email OTP authentication method, collect an email from the user, then send an email containing an OTP code to the user.
-Once the user enters a valid OTP code, the app completes the signs-up flow.
+Once the user enters a valid OTP code, the app completes the sign-up flow.

 To sign up a user by using email OTP, you need to: